Skip to content

 Why a CMS Is Overkill for a Personal Blog

+For a team, for a client site, for anything with multiple contributors or complex publishing workflows, having a CMS makes sense.
 For a blog maintained by one person, it’s a lot of machinery.
 Database, PHP, plugin ecosystem, security updates, backups.
 All of that exists to support a publishing workflow that, for me, boils down to: write a file, push it, done.

 A static site generator does exactly that.
 No database, no server-side processing, no moving parts that need maintenance.